awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 Everything is ready on all instances when the CloudWatch metric `MetadataNoToken` records zero IMDSv1 usage\.
 At this stage, you can do the following:
 + For existing instances: You can require IMDSv2 use through the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) command\.
 You can make these changes on running instances; you do not need to restart your instances\.
++ For new instances: When launching a new instance, you can do one of the following:
+  + In the Amazon EC2 console launch instance wizard, set **Metadata accessible** to **Enabled** and **Metadata version** to **V2**\.
+For more information, see [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step)\.
-+ For new instances: When launching a new instance, you can use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to specify that only IMDSv2 is to be used\.
+  + Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to specify that only IMDSv2 is to be used\.

-Specifying instance metadata options is available only through the API or AWS CLI; it is currently not available via the AWS Management Console\.
+Updating instance metadata options for existing instances is available only through the API or AWS CLI\.
+It is currently not available in the Amazon EC2 console\.
 For more information, see [Configuring the instance metadata options](#configuring-instance-metadata-options)\.

 ### Step 4: When all of your instances are transitioned to IMDSv2<a name="path-step-4"></a>